Frequently Asked Questions

 Cows are the most popular source of meat, yet cows are 100% herbivore.
-They only eat plant-based foods and they have no problem growing all of the protein consumed by meat-eaters.
+They only eat plant based foods and they have no problem growing all of the protein consumed by meat-eaters.

-Here’s a great article on the topic of protein and plant-based diets: The Protein Myth.
+Here’s a great article on the topic of protein and plant based diets: The Protein Myth.

-Animal products are high in iron, but so are the heartier vegetables so you might not need an iron supplement.
+Animal products are high in iron, but so are the heartier vegetables like spinach, beans and lentils so you might not need an iron supplement.
 D3 is made by our bodies when the sun hits our skin.
 If you wear a lot of sunscreen or don’t go out much, you might need a D3 supplement.

-4. General Stuff
+3. General Stuff

-We will NOT share or recommend something that we haven’t tried or don’t believe in so if you see it on our blog or a vegan meal plan, rest assured that we’ve vetted it thoroughly (although we’re not responsible for your experience with them or any 3rd-party service).
+We will NOT share or recommend something that we haven’t tried or don’t believe in so if you see it on our blog or a meal plan, rest assured that we’ve vetted it thoroughly (although we’re not responsible for your experience with them or any 3rd-party service).

 Please refer to our FTC Disclosure for more on this.